yoink00/yoink00.github.io/index.md

 - Developed new real-time trade and transaction reconciliation product to satisfy new MiFID 2 requirements (Kotlin)
  - Worked with clients to deploy the software on-premises and integrate the product into existing message flows (FIX, files, FPML)
 - Developed new framework integration with R (Java 8, R) and investigating possible performance and user experience improvements using GraalVM.
-- Dockerise Genesis installs to take advantage of modern microservices tooling with a focus on defining a Genesis product pods for Kubernetes (Go, Docker, Kubernetes, ECSfK).
+- Dockerise Genesis installs to take advantage of modern microservices tooling with a focus on defining a Genesis product pods for Kubernetes (Go, Docker, Kubernetes, EKS).

 ### FlexTrade UK Ltd
 FlexTrade develop several multi-asset trading products including an equities OMS, a multi-asset EMS and an FX sell-side system and SaaS services based on those products.